 Hill City real estate is some of the most expensive in South Dakota, although Hill City house values don't compare to the most expensive real estate in the U.S.

-Hill City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hill City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hill City is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hill City who work in management occupations (13.94%), office and administrative support (12.33%), and sales jobs (10.99%).

 Telecommuters are a relatively large percentage of the workforce: 11.63% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Hill City is a great place for families with children to consider.
-First of all, many other families with children live here, making Hill City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Hill City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Hill City is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hill City’s overall crime rate is lower than average for the country.

 The overall education level of Hill City citizens is substantially higher than the typical US community, as 29.22% of adults in Hill City have at least a bachelor's degree, and the average American community has 21.84%.